DepositsTeam/validators/README.md

 ## Overview

-This repository contains a list of validators to be used with the Vuelidate library for Vue.js.
-It redefines several validators to be consistent with the Deposits internal standards and adds a number of validators that are used across different projects.
+This repository contains a list of validators that are relevant to the Fintech space.
+It provides a bunch of sector-specific validators as well as other validators that don't normally come out of the box in libraries like Vuelidate, Zod and yup.

-The validators are designed to be used with Vuelidate in Vue.js but can also be used with other libraries or frameworks that support custom validators as all the validators consist of pure functions that return a boolean value.
+All validators in this library are pure functions that return Boolean values so they can be used to extend your favorite validation library out of the box.

 ## Installation